-VANITY MIRRORS (if so equipped)
+Type A VANITY MIRRORS (if so equipped)

-To access the vanity mirror, pull the sun visor down and flip open the mirror cover.
+To access the vanity mirror, pull the sun visor down and flip open the mirror cover (if so equipped).
 Some vanity mirrors are illuminated and turn on when the mirror cover is open.